mondoohq/docs/docs/mql/resources/aws-pack/aws.es.domain.md

 Amazon Elasticsearch service domain

-The `aws.es.domain` provides fields for assessing the configuration of individual Amazon Elasticsearch domains.
+The `aws.es.domain` resource provides fields for assessing the configuration of individual Amazon Elasticsearch domains.
 For usage, read the `aws.es` resource documentation

 **Fields**